Delta Rae: Career

 Their self-titled debut EP was released in 2010, after which they signed to Sire Records in 2012.
 Their debut album Carry the Fire was released on June 19, 2012.
 It included the singles "Morning Comes", "Dance in the Graveyards" and "Bottom of the River" which received airplay on VH1.

 On November 19, 2013, they released the EP Chasing Twisters which included a new version of their single "If I Loved You" featuring Fleetwood Mac guitarist Lindsey Buckingham.
 Delta Rae toured in support of this release for much of 2014, including a set at Lollapalooza.

 The band performed with other musicians at the 29th annual Farm Aid event, which was held on September 13, 2014, at Walnut Creek Amphitheatre in Raleigh, North Carolina.

 Delta Rae released their second album After It All on April 7, 2015.
 It was preceded by the single "Scared" in addition to an East Coast tour.

 In April 2015, they played their first Australian dates as part of the Byron Bay Bluesfest, which included Counting Crows and Jurassic 5.

 The band relocated to Nashville and signed with Big Machine Label Group in February 2017 after a personnel shake-up at Warner.
 They quickly followed up with a couple of EP releases, A Long and Happy Life and The Blackbird Sessions.

 From September through December 2018, they held a weekly residency in Nashville.
 Cheap Trick performed on the opening night.

 In July 2019, Delta Rae announced they would be leaving Big Machine and a Kickstarter campaign was launched for a double album project - The Light and The Dark.
 The campaign passed the $30,000 goal immediately, making $60,000 within the first hour the campaign was live.
-It gained a significant boost as Taylor Swift’s fans reacted to her comments on the Big Machine buyout.
+It gained a significant boost as Taylor Swift's fans reacted to her comments on the Big Machine buyout.
 The overwhelming response raised over fifteen times the original goal and saw them become the fifth biggest music Kickstarter campaign.
 The first installment of the Kickstarter, titled The Light, was released on March 20, 2020.

 Eric Holljes has worked as a producer on other projects, including the upcoming album from Carrie Welling entitled High Heels and Heavy Things.
-Welling was scheduled to be part of Delta Rae's 2020 tour, which was cancelled due to the COVID-19 outbreak.
+Welling was scheduled to be part of Delta Rae's 2020 tour, which was cancelled due to the COVID-19 pandemic.

-The Dark a sister album to The Light, was released in 2021.
+The Dark, a sister album to The Light, was released in 2021.